lailaaaed03/kotlin-web-site/docs/topics/tour/kotlin-tour-functions.md

 * assign a lambda to a variable that you can then invoke later
 * pass a lambda expression as a parameter to another function
 * return a lambda expression from a function
+* invoke a lambda expression on its own

 The following sections demonstrate each of these use cases.